JohnGarbutt/eiffel-ohpc/README.md

 The reimaging mechanism is that:
 - The relevant node(s) is drained and then `/etc/slurm/reboot.sh` (created from the template `slurmscripts/reboot.j2`, configured by `slurm.conf:RebootProgram`) is called on that compute node.
-- This ssh's back into the ansible/terraform control host and runs `eiffel-ohpc/slurmscripts/reconfigure.py` (created from the template `<same>.j2`) as the user who deployed the cluster, passing it the mode "reboot" and its own hostname.
+- This ssh's back into the ansible/terraform control host and runs `eiffel-ohpc/slurmscripts/reconfigure.py` (created from the template `<same>.j2`) as the user who deployed the cluster, passing it the mode "update" and its own hostname.
 This:
   - Runs terraform targeted just at this node; terraform notices that the required image is not the same as the current image, so deletes and recreates the node with the new image.
   - Runs ansible to configure all nodes; this installs and configures slurm on the recreated node and also updates `/etc/hosts` across the cluster - with DNS available the ansible could be limited to only the changed node.
   Note these are actually the same actions as for the "resume" mode; the differences being that for reboot: